-Emma has supported Ryan educationally for many years as Autism Advisory Teacher for Carmarthenshire and now she has offered to support him on his cancer journey by racing an Ironman triathlon which includes swimming 2.4 miles, cycling 112 miles and running a 26.2 mile marathon all of which has to be completed within 17 hours.
+Emma has supported Ryan educationally for many years as Autism Advisory Teacher for Carmarthenshire and in 2017 she supported him on his cancer journey by competing in the Ironman triathlon which includes swimming 2.4 miles, cycling 112 miles and running a 26.2 mile marathon all of which has to be completed within 17 hours.

-Please see Emma's Just Giving page for more details on the Ironman Challenge and how to donate.
+Please see Emma's Just Giving page for more details on the Ironman Challenge and how you can donate to LATCH.

-The South Wales Guardian have also picked up Emma's Latch fundraising and are going to run a regular feature on her and Ryan from now till September.
+The South Wales Guardian also picked up Emma's Latch fundraising and wrote a feature on her and Ryan.